 Fair procedure and dismissal

-Jackie Denham emphasises the importance of procedure during unfair dismissal cases.
+Our employment team emphasises the importance of procedure during unfair dismissal cases.

 All qualifying employees (those with 2 years of service) have the statutory right not to be unfairly dismissed.
 Whilst dismissal for a reason which relates to the employee’s conduct is potentially a fair reason, the procedure leading to the dismissal must also be fair.

 A tribunal will always consider whether there has been a reasonably sufficient investigation, and a reasonable view formed by the employer at the point when the decision to dismiss was taken.
 In addition, if the charges are particularly serious, the employer’s investigation should match that level of seriousness.

 In a recent case the Employment Appeal Tribunal (EAT) held that an employee had been unfairly dismissed when the investigating officer failed to share a material fact with the dismissing officer.

 The case concerned Mr Uddin, a support worker employed by the London Borough of Ealing, who was dismissed for gross misconduct following an incident at a pub.
 Mr Uddin allegedly sexually assaulted SR, a female student who was on a work placement.
 The investigating officer concluded that there was a case to answer.
 SR subsequently withdrew her allegations of sexual assault to the police because she “didn’t realise it would be so ‘griefy’” and she had felt pressured to contact the police by the Borough and investigating officer”.
 The investigating officer failed to tell the dismissing officer that SR had withdrawn her police complaint.
 The decision to dismiss was therefore taken without considering that piece of information.
 As a result Mr Uddin claimed unfair dismissal.